rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 **4. Memory Management:**
 - The JVM automatically manages memory through allocation and garbage collection.
 - Objects are allocated in the heap, and when no longer referenced, the garbage collector reclaims their memory.

-5. Platform Independence:
+**5. Platform Independence:**
 - The JVM provides a platform-independent environment, meaning Java applications can run on different operating systems and hardware architectures without modification.
 - This is achieved by the JVM handling the translation of bytecode into machine code specific to the underlying platform.